 5. When something goes wrong: ask how much time? how much money?

 5. Another thing to consider when building your home is how you are going to face challenges.

-With so many little details, a little hiccup or two might happen.
+With so many little details, when building a custom home – even with the best builder and the most organized client – a little hiccup or two might happen.
 I knew that going in.
 But out of all the useful tips when building a home you should know, a major one is how to reconcile “mistakes” when something goes off track.
 The two big questions when you don’t like how something is turning out are:

 How much time, and how much money to fix this?
 Then you will have your answer if its worth it to fix, or if you need to get creative.

 After the plans were all laid out on paper for our home, I decided the roof over our front porch should be metal.
 But I never told our builder (or anyone, for that matter).
 Not sure what I was thinking.